VOC’s versus Toxic Nerve Gases:

 Our Toxic Gas Theory states SIDS is caused by toxic nerve gases created on and not already present as gases in baby mattresses.

 All these following factors are necessary for SIDS-causing-nerve-gases to be created:

 - sweat and other fluids for the fungus to grow on,

 - heat from your baby (or adult/sibling) causing the fungus to grow faster and

 Yet, even if the adult sleeping situation were to meet all the BabeSafe mattress-wrapping and bedding requirements, simply the presence of another person in the same bed with your baby heightens the risk of SIDS happening.
-Another body gives added heat for fungus to grow.
+Another body gives added heat for the fungus to grow.
 This added heat, increases the risk of toxic nerve gases being formed.
 We greatly discourage co-sleeping with your baby.